 Impairment of a loan is measured based on the present value of expected future cash flows discounted at the loan's effective interest rate, or the fair value of the collateral if the loan is collateral dependent.
 Impaired loans for which the carrying amount is based on fair value of the underlying collateral are included in assets and reported at estimated fair value on a non-recurring basis, both at initial recognition of impairment and on an on-going basis until recovery or charge-off of the loan amount.
-The significant unobservable inputs used in the fair value measurement of the impaired loans involves management's judgment in the use of market data and third party estimates regarding collateral values.
+The significant unobservable inputs used in the fair value measurement of the impaired loans involve management's judgment in the use of market data and third party estimates regarding collateral values.
 Such estimates are further discounted by 20% - 80% to reflect the cost of liquidating the various assets under collateral.
 Valuations in the level of impaired loans and corresponding impairment affect the level of the reserve for loan losses.
-Any subsequent increases or decreases in any of the inputs would result in a corresponding decrease or increase in the reserve for loan loss.
+Any subsequent increases or decreases in any of the inputs would result in a corresponding decrease or increase in the reserve for loan loss or fair value of SBA loans, depending on whether the loan was originated prior or subsequent to October 1, 2010.